 LINKAGE KNUCKLE.
-Check that it is not cracked especially on + 1 year old bikes and on factory bikes as they are different.
+Check for free play in the swinging arm and inspect the linkage knuckle to make sure it is not damaged/cracked.
 Under normal conditions they do not crack but worth checking.
 Remove and grease all bolts and bearings.
 Do not over tighten the link arm bolts as you can pull the head off the bolt.
+If you are using a shock different to standard contact us directly.